Hammarn/1MB335/Lab1.md

 _You will probably have to look up more information on how to do this.
 You can use `man sed` or `info sed` for mor information, or google your way to it.
 As long as you know what your command does_

+Note that if you want to upload the file to your Uppmax results you can use the `scp` command, you can find an example of how to use it at the bottom of the page.

 ### Basic bash scripting for future reference
 Bash is a programming language in itself so it is possible to set up quite advanced workflows with it.
 The most simple bash script is just a normal command you would type on the command line saved to a file.
 Or more realistically you might want to run a couple of things that takes a few minutes or hours after each other.